 These collaborations have fostered a vibrant multimedia network of high-quality local and regional journalism with national reach.
 The Ohio Valley ReSource and Side Effects Public Media, for example, have provided multi-faceted coverage of the opioid crisis in Appalachia and across the Midwest.
 Harvest Public Media, based at KCUR in Kansas City, has brought coverage of agricultural issues to national audiences.
 And the CPB-funded America Amplified combined community engagement and collaboration to produce innovative, locally based reporting with national appeal on the coronavirus pandemic, racism and the 2020 election.

 CPB has supported public media journalism collaborations since 2009 to add editorial staff, encourage pooled coverage and other efficiencies, and support enterprise reporting.
 They have helped develop a collaborative culture to strengthen local journalism across the public media system.

 Integrity and Leadership

-CPB is funding the Editorial Integrity and Leadership Project, which provides training to 100 public media newsroom leaders in editorial integrity, utilizing active learning strategies to reinforce public media’s unique firewall, statutory obligation to balance, objectivity, accuracy, fairness and transparency.
+CPB recently funded the Editorial Integrity and Leadership Project, which provided training to 100 public media newsroom leaders in editorial integrity, utilizing active learning strategies to reinforce public media’s unique firewall, statutory obligation to balance, objectivity, accuracy, fairness and transparency.
 CPB also provides financial support for the Code of Editorial Integrity for Local Public Media Organizations, a station-led effort to renew core principles of editorial integrity amid evolving roles and expectations, new technologies and platforms, and shifting notions of accountability and transparency.

-- Public media organizations won or shared eight 2020 Alfred duPont Journalism Awards.
+- Public media organizations won or shared seven 2021 Alfred duPont Journalism Awards.